loky-to/qantas-hotel-list/README.md

 ### **Data Filtering**
 - Assumes that all data is in the **same currency**.

+### **Styles**
+- In a production environment, a **global styles file** would typically be used to manage colours and fonts.
+- For this exercise, I created a **global colours file** and a **global components file** to centralise SCSS styles.
+- A global fonts file was not created.
+Ideally, font sizes would be managed using a mixin, but due to time constraints, font sizes were manually added where needed.

 ### **Scrolling Behaviour**
 - A **scrollbar** was not added due to time limitations.
 - If implemented, it should be applied to the `HotelListing` component so that the **header remains sticky**.
+- This enhances the **user experience**, preventing users from having to scroll back to the top to change sorting options or click the Qantas logo to return to the homepage.

 ### **Room Type Link**
 - The **room type (red underlined text)** is not currently clickable.